 Process is key, that’s something I’ve kept reminding myself quite lately.

 Conscious practice is actually pretty useful.

 Some people are just naturally gifted at certain things, and comparison of our outcome to theirs is a painful and unfruitful endeavor.
-So stop doing that and start making time for yourself on reflection and what went wrong the last time.
+So stop doing that and start making time for yourself for reflection.
 Other people can give feedback about your work, but feedback about the process is rare.
 Being mindful of things we practice lends us exactly this invaluable feedback.
 We can get more of this feedback, by doing more of the work.
 Just by practising mindfully.

 I love this piece from Art and Fear which illustrates the point I’m trying to make -